 The summer months provide time to explore solutions by reviewing accounting vendor options, networking with peer firms, and attending conferences where these solutions are discussed, but these efforts should be made with a concise, prioritized plan focused on the key areas where the firm wants to improve.

-In addition to the traditional exploratory process of walking through each tax production step, we suggest you take into account the additional Lean Six Sigma tact of asking, “Why the process step is actually being done and how does it add value from the client’s perspective?”
+In addition to the traditional exploratory process of walking through each tax production step, we suggest you take into account the additional Lean Six Sigma tact of asking “Why the process step is actually being done and how does it add value from the client’s perspective?”
 Focusing on those areas where the client’s experience is improved often provides the greatest return on any proposed change, particularly as many digital processes actually reduce direct client interactions.

-Areas where there is no obvious value added or reasons for a step to be done open up the discussion for pursing alternative processes and solutions.
+Areas where there is no obvious value added or reasons for a step to be done opens up the discussion for pursing alternative processes and solutions.
 Below we define seven areas where you should question your processes and where technology and taking a LEAN approach can improve your firm processes, as well as your client interactions this extension season.

-What is the firm’s process to get all of a client’s data accumulated in one place and is it the most convenient method for the client?
-With today’s portals and secured email solutions, firms should be educating clients on how they can deliver scanned documents electronically and almost instantaneously instead of taking the time to drive to the firm or place the documents in the mail.
+Source Document Accumulation: What is the firm’s process to get all of a client’s data accumulated in one place and is it the most convenient method for the client?
+With today’s portals and secured email solutions, firms should be educating clients on how they can deliver scanned documents electronically and almost instantaneously instead of taking the time to drive to the firm or placing the documents in the mail.
 Most business clients have access to a scanner within their office and are finding the use of PDFs and digital delivery more convenient to them as well.

 Many of today’s entrepreneurial clients and the children of existing business owners (who may someday become clients) prefer to do all work digitally on their tablets or smartphones, so the firm should be proactively promoting digital solutions, particularly those that are integrated into the firm’s tax processing, document management, and portal applications.
-For clients that physically deliver documents, centralized scanners for production scanning and desktop scanner access for preparers are a must.
+For clients that physically deliver documents, centralized scanners for production scanning and desktop scanner access for preparers is a must.

 The automated tools such as CCH FxScan, TR Source Document Scanning, Copanion GruntWorx, and SurePrep, not only force this standardized organization, but they can import the information from the most commonly recognized client tax forms directly into the firm’s tax program.
 This saves time in both the preparation and review process.
 Standardized annotation tools such as CCH PDFlyer, Tick Tie and Calculate, XCM Toolbar, and Adobe Acrobat also add efficiency to the tax process as personnel can work and review at their convenience as long as they have digital access to a file.
 This opens the opportunity for remote review and secure review on devices such as a home computer or tablets.